happypixels/laravel-shopr-docs/resources/docs/1.0/cart-adding-items.md

 		    "shoppableId": 1,
             "options": {
                 "color": "Space grey"
-            }
+            },
+            "total": 20,
+            "price": 20,
+            "price_formatted": "$20,00"
         }],
-		"total": 199,
-		"price": 199,
-		"price_formatted": "$199,00"
+		"total": 70, // includes the sub items
+		"price": 50, // overridden in the request example above, the shoppable price is ignored "price_formatted": "$50,00"
 	}],
-	"sub_total": 199,
+	"sub_total": 70,
-	"sub_total_formatted": "$199,00",
+	"sub_total_formatted": "$70,00",
 	"tax_total": 0,
 	"tax_total_formatted": "$0,00",
-	"total": 199,
+	"total": 70,
-	"total_formatted": "$199,00",
+	"total_formatted": "$70,00",
 	"count": 1
 }
 ```

 ### Price calculations
 When adding an item, the price of the main shoppable will be combined with the prices of any sub item shoppables.
-You may override the main shoppable price by providing a `price` attribute on the request body.
+You may override the shoppable price by providing a `price` attribute on the request body.
 For example, you may have an option that costs more or less than the default price.
+The behavior is the same for both items and sub items.

 ### Options
 The options you provide are completely free.
 You can append any key-value pairs you'd like.